How to Play Indian Poker

 The usual game has each player using one card per betting round, but two-card Indian poker or more card games are also used.
 If the number of players is too high, you will pick from the dropped unshuffled pack of cards.

 How to Deal Cards in Indian Poker

-- Players place their ante.
-The bets are usually shots of beer or whiskey, but could also be $10 bets.
+- Players place their ante (bets).
+The stakes are usually shots of beer or whiskey but could also be $10 bets.

 - The dealer deals the cards; one per player or the agreed number of cards face down.
 No player should peek at their cards.
 The penalty for peeking is folding your hand immediately.